Scheduled MonumentsEnglandAnkerwyke Priory: a Benedictine nunnery with associated moat and fishponds

 What is Ankerwyke Priory: a Benedictine nunnery with associated moat and fishponds?

-Ankerwyke Priory is a Benedictine nunnery founded in the twelfth century on the banks of the River Thames in Buckinghamshire.
+Ankerwyke Priory is a Benedictine nunnery situated in Buckinghamshire near Runnymede, founded in the early twelfth century as a house for Benedictine nuns.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007943.

 Who is responsible for protecting Ankerwyke Priory: a Benedictine nunnery with associated moat and fishponds?